 - 1. Compete the Study Abroad Approval Form and Packet and submit to the International Student Services Office (ISSO) - 2.
 Comply with the CCS International Travel Policy requirements - 3.
-Attend a Pre-departure Informational Meeting with the ISSO https://campus.collegeforcreativestudies.edu/intl-student-services/study-abroad/)
+Attend a Pre-departure Informational Meeting with the ISSO

 All forms are available from the office of International Student Services.
 The ISSO is located on the 2nd Floor of the Yamasaki Building.